-Agentic AI in finance refers to autonomous AI agents that can execute multi-step financial workflows, reason through exceptions and edge cases, and escalate to humans only when genuinely needed – without requiring oversight at every step.
+Agentic AI in finance refers to autonomous AI agents that can execute multi-step financial workflows, reason through exceptions and edge cases, and escalate to humans when policy, risk, or confidence thresholds require review.
 Unlike rules-based fraud systems or RPA bots that break on format changes, agentic AI can read unstructured documents, navigate regulatory databases, synthesize data across disparate systems, and coordinate with other agents in real time.

 TL;DR – Highest-ROI Use Cases by Institution Type